Antanas Smetona: Authoritarian president

-Smetona was one of the leaders of the coup d'état of 1926, which deposed President Kazys Grinius.
-He once again became president on 19 December of that year (two others briefly held the office during the coup, which began on 17 December, before Smetona was formally restored to the presidency).
+Smetona was a leader of the 1926 coup d'état that deposed President Kazys Grinius.
+He once again became president on 19 December that year (two others briefly held the office during the coup, which began on 17 December, before Smetona was formally restored to the presidency).
 He designated Augustinas Voldemaras as prime minister.
-One year later, he suppressed the parliament and, on 15 May 1928, with the approval of the government, he promulgated a new constitution with more extensive presidential powers.
+One year later, he dissolved parliament, and on 15 May 1928, with the approval of the government, he promulgated a new constitution with more extensive presidential powers.
 In 1929, he removed Voldemaras and assumed dictatorial powers.
+He was re-elected president in 1931 and 1938, both times as the sole candidate.
+He remained in office until 15 June 1940.

-For the next nine years, Smetona ruled by decree, without a parliament; his new constitution vested him with both executive and legislative powers when the Seimas was not in session.
-He was re-elected President in 1931 and 1938, both times as the only candidate.
-The Seimas was not reconvened until 1936; even then, it was composed entirely of Smetona's adherents.
+Smetona's constitution vested the president with both executive and legislative powers when the Seimas was not in session.
+The Seimas was not reconvened until the 1936 Lithuanian parliamentary election; for the next decade, Smetona ruled by decree, without a parliament, which made his regime on paper one of the most arbitrary in the world.
+Even when the Seimas was reconvened, it was composed entirely of Smetona's adherents; Smetona thus effectively retained all governing power in the nation.
 In 1938, a third constitution was enacted that retained the general authoritarian character of the 1928 document, and declared that political power in the state was "indivisible."
-He remained in office until 15 June 1940.

-As a nationalist, Smetona's regime closed many Polish-language schools upon coming to power.
 The regime repeatedly arrested and imprisoned members of the already-banned Communist Party – as with almost all interwar European dictatorships, the claimed threat of Communism was the source of its legitimacy and the regime executed the original leadership five days after coming to power.
 However, despite propaganda that Communists were a "non-Lithuanian force invading the country", they continued to operate underground with growing membership and it is known today that their leaders were ethnically Lithuanian.